eXept Software AG Logo

 o fileIn

-file in from the receiver, i.e. read chunks and evaluate them -
+file in from the receiver, i.e. read chunks and evaluate them.

-Return the last object.
+Return the value of the last chunk.

 positioning